hmrtn/LPlotter/README.md

 # LPlotter
 This simple Python program displays various plots for Langmuir data captured by the UW-APL.
+Testing!